We have now two implementations, one good enough for a standalone project, another one good enough for a library. But we are not done.

 Actually, there is no code for that.

-Because Linux cares a lot about performance, if you want to delete a single element inside a list, a single linked list is simply not the right structure for it: you want a doubly linked list.
-By not providing an implementation for this, Linux is forcing you to pick the right data structure.
+Because Linux cares a lot about performance, if you want to delete a single element inside a list, a single linked list is simply not the right data structure for it: you want a doubly linked list.
+By not providing an implementation for this, linux is forcing you to pick the right data structure.

 This is my best initial attempt: